-The future is but a vision of our imagination.
+The future is but a vision of our imagination, it is about what we are not yet.
+We may be or we may not be.
 We live in a time of change and constant motion.
-Arts of the Earth was founded in the belief that the arts allow us to go back to our roots and make sense of an evolving social context.
-The arts belong to nobody in particular, but to ourselves.
-The arts belong to humanity as a whole and is shared among us.
+Arts of the Earth was founded in the belief that the arts allow us to go back to our roots and make sense of an evolving social context that includes self and others.
+Creativity and the arts belong to nobody but ourselves and the people we share it with.
+As the artist shares the arts with audiences it becomes a shared dialogue.
+It re.
 But to engage in the arts and fully experience its opportunities one must be conscious and willing to listen to one's senses.

 Arts of the Earth offers mentoring, tailor-made workshops, program development, evaluation and research.
 The outcomes of the workshops are based on the needs of the community and relevant to meaningful pedagogies in the global context.

 Our workshops are future directed and continually evolving and to think about and on imaniging what can be.
 A central focus is on becoming engaged with the demands of the future and what Maxine Greene would say "what we are not yet..."

 Esther Joosa: Living and educating with a vision

 The idea for Arts of the Earth was conceived by Esther Joosa.
 As she travelled across continents, and negotiated her visions among different communities, she felt how culture both divides and unifies.
 In a search for solid grounds, her work and research directed her to search for the celebration of uniqueness but the need for common visions and respect for diversity.
 Through understanding creativity as the essence of human adaptability to change and with respect for individual culture she builds ideas among her audiences how we can master the future.